cms-tau-pog/TauIDSFs/README.md

 The SFs are provided as TGraphAsymmErrors objects in the "TauID_SF_Highpt_DeepTau2017v2p1VSjet_VSjetX_VSeleY_Mar07.root" ROOT files, where X corresponds to the VSjet WP and Y corresponds to the VSele WP.

 The ROOT files contain several graphs.
 The central values are obtained from the graphs named like "DMinclusive_$ERA" where $ERA = 2016_preVFP, 2016_postVFP, 2017, or 2018.
 These graphs contain 2 pT bins with pT 100-200, and pT>200 GeV.
-You should only use these as binned values for taus between 140-200 GeV use the first bin, and for taus with pT>200 GeV use the second bin.
+You should only use these as binned values.
+For taus between 140-200 GeV use the first bin, and for taus with pT>200 GeV use the second bin.

 The SFs can also be accessed using the tool: